zumasys/docs/site/jbase/jbc/chain/README.md

 > There are no restrictions to the **CHAIN** statement.
 However, it is advisable that your program follows a logical path easily seen by another programmer.

-If the program, which contains the **CHAIN** command (the current program) was called from a JCL program, and the program to be executed (the target program) is another jBASE BASIC program, control will return to the original JCL program when the target program terminates.
-If the target program is a JCL program, control will return to the command shell when the JCL program terminates.
+If the program, which contains the **CHAIN** command (the current program) was called from a jCL program, and the program to be executed (the target program) is another jBASE BASIC program, control will return to the original jCL program when the target program terminates.
+If the target program is a jCL program, control will return to the command shell when the jCL program terminates.

 ### Examples